christian43/classification_canoe/README.md

 # classification_canoe

-This repo contains just the code that were used to analyze data from a canoe talent indentifaction program in Potsdam (Brandenburg, Germany).
+This repo contains just the code that were used to analyze data from a canoe talent indentification program in Potsdam (Brandenburg, Germany).

 Prediction Canoe Performance (Team Squat)